 That is the fundamental principle of dairy.
 All the feel-good words in the world can’t and don’t change that fact, they can only cover it up or cloak it in apparent benevolence.
 We can set the practice in a factory farm, a ‘family’ farm, an organic, free range feel-good farm; it can take place in barns or in feedlots or rolling pastures.
 We can feed our victims grass or any substance that keeps them alive until we’re ready to send them to the slaughter house that will be their only escape, but the fundamental principle remains.
 That is what dairy IS.

-There are two pairs of eyes because dairy is the exploitation of motherhood followed by the destruction of the bond between mother and infant.
 No matter how those with vested interests seek to justify their actions, it is anything but ‘natural’ and the truth goes against everything that most of us already believe in.
 Yet every one of us has, at one time, been keen to accept the ‘justifications’, no matter how contradictory they are, in order to make us feel comfortable with our own status as consumers generating demand for ‘products’ that we want to buy and use without feeling guilt.

 The justification of vested interest